 Glossary: sustainability, debt, correction

 This family groups the notions that describe the real cost and discipline needed to maintain a canonical truth over time, in a web interpreted by AI systems.
+The issue is not merely to “correct” a response: it is to prevent regression, avoid inertia, and make correction sustainable.

-a canonical definition (if it exists), a framework (if applicable), and related pages for moving from diagnosis to execution.
+Each entry links to: a canonical definition (if it exists), a framework (if applicable), and related pages for moving from diagnosis to execution.

 Quick access